Call ADT

 Pro Tip: Wondering what’s on the other side of the home security fence?
 Check out our roundup of the top DIY-installed security systems.
 They may require more effort from you, but they’re undoubtedly more flexible than professionally installed systems.

 Frankly?
 All that was a lot.
 We had to stay home from the office for a couple of days, when we could have installed a DIY system over the weekend or in the evenings.
-But we’d argue that home security is serious business, and ADT knows that everything must be done right to truly protect a home such as ours from burglars, thieves, and home invaders.
+But we’d argue that home security is serious business, and ADT knows that everything must be done right to truly protect a home from burglars, thieves, and home invaders.
 The consultants and technicians were thorough.
 They identified hazards and vulnerable points.
 They knew what kind of equipment we needed, and they knew where to place it for maximum coverage.
 Easy to see why ADT tops our list of best professionally installed systems.

 Side Note: ADT’s new security system, ADT Plus, could eliminate the need for a consultation.
 It seems that ADT still offers the service, but you can now also build and buy your system online.
-I also noticed that professional installation is optional; you can DIY the install for free or you can pay for professional installation.
-I like these changes because it gives homeowners more freedom, while maintaining that “white glove” feel for those who want it.
+We also noticed that professional installation is optional; you can DIY the install for free or you can pay for professional installation.
+We like these changes because it gives homeowners more freedom, while maintaining that “white glove” feel for those who want it.

 A Closer Look at ADT Outdoor Camera, Installed in Our Back Porch